Rock Climbing in Ojai, California: A 3 Day Travel Guide

 Necessary Gear for Climbing Black Wall

 • Gear to 3″ is recommended.
+I bring doubles of hand sizes.

 • 2 60m ropes to rappel from the bolted anchors at P2. (a single 80m will be sufficient if you plan to stop after P1)